 Ociel Mendoza illegally immigrated to the United States in 1979, crossing over a plot of land he now owns.
 He presently uses his property to help others like him.

-At just 18-years-old, Ociel Mendoza crossed into the United States illegally from Mexico with a group of friends.
+At just 18 years old, Ociel Mendoza crossed into the United States illegally from Mexico with a group of friends.
 He traveled across a 400-acre ranch in Texas searching for seasonal work as an undocumented immigrant.
 Now, four decades after he first arrived, he has successfully purchased the land he crossed over.
 Much to the dissatisfaction of US border officials, he currently makes it easier for others like him, those seeking a better life, to make the same journey he did 40 years ago.
-Unfortunately, the land is currently under dispute: the federal government won possession of the land last December but is yet to build fencing owing to unresolved just compensation, BuzzFeed News reports.
+Unfortunately, the land is currently under dispute: the federal government won possession of the land in December 2020 but is yet to build fencing owing to unresolved just compensation, BuzzFeed News reports.

 “I was undocumented once myself.
 Who am I to stop them?”
 Ociel Mendoza said.— The Epoch Times (@EpochTimes) May 16, 2021